2023 Best Value International Relations & Security Bachelor's Degree Schools

 With a ranking of #21, University of Memphis did quite well on this year’s best value schools for international relations and national security students working on their bachelor’s degree.
 Located in the large city of Memphis, UofM is a public college with a fairly large student population.

-UofM undergraduate students pay an average of $14,088 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UofM are $14,088 per year.
 The average amount in student loans that international relations majors at UofM take out while working on their Bachelor's Degree is $24,192.

-With a ranking of #22, Virginia Tech did quite well on this year’s best value schools for international relations and national security students working on their bachelor’s degree.
-Located in the city of Blacksburg, Virginia Tech is a public college with a fairly large student population.
+Virginia Tech did quite well in this year’s ranking of the best places for international relations and national security students to get a bachelor’s degree.
+It came in at #22 on the list.
+Located in the small city of Blacksburg, Virginia Tech is a public school with a fairly large student population.

-SUNY Geneseo landed the #24 spot in the 2023 rankings for the best value bachelor’s degree international relations and national security programs.
-Located in the town of Geneseo, SUNY Geneseo is a public college with a small student population.
+With a ranking of #24, SUNY Geneseo did quite well on this year’s best value schools for international relations and national security students working on their bachelor’s degree.
+Located in the distant town of Geneseo, SUNY Geneseo is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at SUNY Geneseo are $18,837 a year.
 On average, international relations graduates from SUNY Geneseo take out $21,379 in student loans while working on their Bachelor's Degree.